milesroberts-123/LaTeX-tutorial/README.md

 \end{figure}
 ```

-You can add lots of extra inputs to
+You can add lots of extra inputs to this environment and its associated commands to help format your figure.
+For more information, see [here](https://www.overleaf.com/learn/latex/Positioning_images_and_tables).

 #### Misc figure advice
-I generally recommend you have figures in pdf format whenever possible.
-Pdfs are vector-based graphics, so you don't need to mess around with the resolution of the image.
+I generally recommend you have figures as pdfs whenever possible.
+Pdfs are vector-based graphics, which essentially means you don't need to mess with the resolution of the image if its in pdf.

-Here is also a great resource on [scientific color palettes](https://www.fabiocrameri.ch/colourmaps-userguide/) and an [r package for these color palettes that works well with ggplot](https://github.com/thomasp85/scico)
+Here is also a great resource on [scientific color palettes](https://www.fabiocrameri.ch/colourmaps-userguide/) and an [r package for these color palettes that works well with ggplot](https://github.com/thomasp85/scico).

-## Inserting tables
-## Inserting code
-## Inserting hyperlinks
-## Adding table of contents
+### LaTex Environments 3: Tables

 ## Adding math!!!
 Woohoo!!!
 	> greek symbols
 	> math operators